 - Dried fruits can be a tasty addition to a trail mix or sprinkled on a salad, but the portions are much smaller than expected!
 Just 2 (level) tablespoons of dried fruit, like raisins or dried cranberries, contains about 15 gram sof carbohydrate.
 Look for dried fruits with minimal added sugar and be sure to measure your portion.

 - Whole fruits are generally a better choice over juice.
-Juice doesn't have the benficial fiber found in whole fruit, but can be a great option for treating hypoglycemia (low blood sugar).
+Juice doesn't have the beneficial fiber found in whole fruit, but can be a great option for treating hypoglycemia (low blood sugar).
 If you choose fruit juice, aim for 1/2 cup or 4 ounce servings and make sure that it is 100% fruit juice with no added sugar (check the ingredients!).

 Check out 10 Low-Carb Fruit Recipes for more fruit inspiration!